 13. Blackberry Whiskey Lemonade

 On a hot summer day, nothing cools you off quite like a cold, refreshing glass of lemonade.
 And spiked Blackberry Whiskey Lemonade?
 Now that's even better.
-Homemade blackberry simple syrup is combined in a large shaker with a cup of lemon and a cup of whiskey, then strained into a glass with ice.
+Homemade blackberry simple syrup is combined in a large cocktail shaker with a cup of lemon and a cup of whiskey, then strained into a glass with ice.

 For a little more fizz, you can add in some club soda, sparkling water, seltzer, or tonic water.
 Either way, this lemonade is sure to quench your thirst, with a little whiskey kick of course.

-14. Black-beery Whiskey Smash
+14. Black-beery Whiskey Smash Cocktail

 The trick to this cocktail is all in the beery.
 Black-beery Whiskey Smash isn't just a whiskey cocktail, it's a whiskey beer cocktail.
 A splash of wheat beer adds a level of complexity to this cocktail that compliments the sweetness of the berries and the smoothness of the whiskey.
+Muddle the berries with sugar for the best flavor.

 15. Bloody Hell